coreyb-git/dvorak-key-guide.nvim/README.md

 Known issues:

--  The autopairs plugin interjects and tries to close brackets and quotes, but the wrong key is inserted when this plugin is running.  autopairs is disabled to prevent this.
+-  The autopairs plugin interjects and tries to close brackets and quotes, but the wrong key is inserted when this plugin is running.
+Autopairs is disabled to prevent this.